Student Academic Policies

 Student Counseling Form

-- The Student Counseling Form is a warning notice that is issued to alert the student of a situation that may lead to course failure and/or program dismissal.
+- The Student Counseling Form is a warning notice that is issued to alert the student of a situation that may lead to course failure due to unsatisfactory clinical performance or failure to meet program requirements and/or may lead to dismissal from the program.

 - The Student Counseling Form provides a written description of the situation as it relates to course objectives or program policies.